Adam-Thometz/Adam-Thometz/README.md

 I am a full-stack developer based in New York City (originally from Brooklyn, now in the Bronx).
 Some of my technical experience includes the following:
 - integrating generative AI into existing products using Python
-- implementing pixel-perfect designs from Figma using React
+- implementing pixel-perfect designs from Figma using React, Next.js, and Tailwind
-- having music play in the browser according to user input using Tone.js
+- playing music in the browser according to user input using Tone.js and Web Audio API
 - creating software prototypes in Vue
-- creating static and dynamic CSS animations
+- creating static and dynamic animations using CSS and Javascript
 - creating custom APIs using Node/Express
 - writing unit, integration, and UI tests using Jest and React Testing Library

+My favorite coding pastime is building custom visualizations for music.
+[Here's my first one](https://www.adamthometz.com/acceptance-cave) and [here's my latest](https://www.adamthometz.com/passing), both of which use original music.
+It's an art I'm working to perfect.

 Outside of my professional pursuits, I enjoy...
 🎶 *music production*
 🥘 *cooking*
-🪴 *gardening*
-🧘 *meditation*
+📖 *reading novels*
 🥋 *kung fu*
-🗣 *foreign languages (currently on Spanish and Arabic)*

 I also have two pets, 🐈 Milo and 🦎 Unity.
-[I made an app whose sole purpose is to tell me what to feed Unity](https://github.com/Adam-Thometz/Reptifeed)
+[I made a full stack app whose sole purpose is to tell me what to feed Unity](https://github.com/Adam-Thometz/Reptifeed)

 ### Internet Presence
 [![portfolio](https://img.shields.io/badge/Portfolio-000000?style=for-the-badge&logo=&logoColor=white)](https://www.adamthometz.com)